04 Apr Spring in Paris: the Best Places to see the Blooms!

 - Mid-May to Mid-June: Rose blossoms

 A bit before the official beginning of the spring season in Paris, you can see some pretty delicate light pink and white flowers looking a bit like cherry blossoms.
 These are plum blossoms.
 They are usually blooming at the end of February for 2 weeks.
 But the blooming season of plum blossoms can vary from -/+ 2 weeks, so be ready around mid-February just in case!
+Also some cherry blossoms are blooming early in Paris.
+These are not the fluffy kanzan cherry blossoms but some more simple flowers, very pretty as well!

 - In the Champs de Mars at the feet of the Eiffel Tower